F-16 models

 similar as in the Academy F-16CG/CJ kit.
 The central cover part

 cutting a slot and bending the part.
-The tophousing was made thicker with
+The top-housing was made thicker with

-piece of card.
+a piece of card.

 Step 24

 You will need to sand and polish the mid moulding ridge in the center.
-I was not able to get it completely polished smooth to be "unseen" however' ; some distortion is inside the transparant plastic.
+I was not able to get it completely polished smooth to be "unseen" however' ; some distortion is inside the transparent plastic.

 The canopy frame has some gaps, fill